leojkonko/journey_planner/README.md

 # JOURNEY PLANNER

-This repository contains a URL shortening service that allows users to generate short URLs for long web addresses.
-The project is divided into three main components: Frontend, API, and Mobile.
+This repository contains A JOURNEY PLANNER to your next trip organization.

 ## Endpoints Documentation